Prompting Multilingual Large Language Models to Generate Code-Mixed Texts: The Case of South East Asian Languages: Methodology

 \subsection{Prompting Language Models}

-We collect synthetic code-mixed data by prompting LLMs with natural language requests shown in Figure~\ref{fig:code-mixing-prompt-templates} along two axes: languages and topics (food, family, traffic, Artificial Intelligence, and weather).
-Specifically, we explore ChatGPT, InstructGPT (davinci-002 and davinci-003) \cite{ouyang2022rlhf}, BLOOMZ \cite{muennighoff2022bloomz}, and Flan-T5-XXL \cite{chung2022flant5}.
-We use OpenAI and HuggingFace's API for prompting (see Appendix~\ref{app:hf-api}), except in the case of ChatGPT, for which we manually queried through the model's web interface\footnote{ChatGPT's API was not publicly released when we conducted this study.}.
+We collect synthetic code-mixed data by prompting LLMs with requests along two axes: languages and topics (food, family, traffic, Artificial Intelligence, and weather).
+See Figure~\ref{fig:code-mixing-prompt-templates} for examples of different prompt templates.
+Specifically, we explore ChatGPT, InstructGPT (davinci-002 and davinci-003) \cite{ouyang2022rlhf}, 176B-parameter BLOOMZ \cite{muennighoff2022bloomz}, and Flan-T5-XXL \cite{chung2022flant5}.
+We use OpenAI and HuggingFace's API for prompting (see Appendix~\ref{app:hf-api}), except in the case of ChatGPT, which we manually queried through its web interface\footnote{ChatGPT's API was not publicly released when we conducted this study.}.

-In our prompts, we specify code-mixing between English with either Indonesian, Malay, Mandarin, Tagalog, or Vietnamese.
-We focused on code-mixing English with SEA languages for two reasons: (1) extensive literature on code-mixed English provides a relevant point of comparison, and (2) English is one of the most widely used languages in code-mixing across most SEA countries \cite{kirkpatrick2014english}.
-We additionally prompt sentences in Singlish, a creole language, to evaluate how sensitive LLMs are to the diversity of language practices in the SEA region.
-In total, we submitted 180 unique prompts per language model.
+In our prompts, we specify code-mixing between English and either Indonesian, Malay, Mandarin, Tagalog, Vietnamese, or Tamil.
+We focused on code-mixing English with SEA languages for two reasons: (1) extensive literature on code-mixed English provides a relevant point of comparison, and (2) English is one of the most widely used languages in code-mixing across SEA countries \cite{kirkpatrick2014english}.
+We additionally prompt with sentences in Singlish, a creole language, to evaluate how sensitive LLMs are to the diversity of language practices in the SEA region.
+In total, we submitted 210 unique prompts per language model.